Wok & Skillet

 Pearl River Bridge Superior Light Soy Sauce

-Because soy sauce is such an important ingredient in any recipe, it is a good idea to find and stick with a good and trusted brand that you love.
-The brand that I recommend is Pearl River Bridge Light Soy Sauce.
+Brand tip: I recommend Pearl River Bridge Light Soy Sauce for Chinese-style cooking and Kikkoman as a versatile Japanese option.
+Because soy sauce is such a key ingredient in any recipe, it is a good idea to find and stick with a brand that you love.

 Dark Soy Sauce